National Day for Truth and Reconciliation & Orange Shirt Day

 Directory

-Sun West recognizes that September 30 is the National Day for Truth and Reconciliation in Canada.
-Formerly known as Orange Shirt Day, it ensures that the tragic history and ongoing legacy of residential schools is never forgotten.
-It commemorates and remembers the experiences of Indigenous children who were part of Canada’s Indian Residential School System.
+September 30 is the National Day for Truth and Reconciliation in Canada and is also recognized in Saskatchewan as Orange Shirt Day.
+Both of these days commemorate the tragic history and ongoing legacy of residential schools.
+They commemorate and remember the experiences of Indigenous children who were part of Canada’s Indian Residential School System.

-The following video was recorded by Phoebe and Mary Rabbitskin, who were Grade 9 students at Westcliffe Composite School in Marengo.
+The following video was recorded by Phoebe and Mary Rabbitskin, when they were Grade 9 students at Westcliffe Composite School in Marengo (they are now in Grade 10).
 They speak about the significance of the National Day for Truth and Reconciliation.

 Indian Residential Schools in Canada